Keeping Pets Safe in the Heat

 - Don’t leave windows open while you’re pets are unattended.
 Don’t rely on window screens to keep your pet from falling.

 - When in doubt, stay indoors.
 Avoid being outside for long periods of time during the hottest time of the day, 10 a.m. to 5 p.m.
+Take walks earlier in the morning to avoid as much of the heat as you can.
 Animals can get sick quickly on hot days, even if they are in the shade.

 Signs of heatstroke in dogs and cats: